Intro To Nonprofit Accounting: Lesson 3

 - 5300 – Fundraiser Supplies

 Best Practices For Creating Your Chart Of Accounts

 1. Create only what you need

 If you don’t have any debt, don’t worry about creating liability accounts.
 Likewise, if you don’t own anything outside of the money in the bank, don’t worry about fixed assets.
 Your nonprofit’s chart of accounts is completely unique, and should be tailored for your organization alone.
-You will always able to make changes and adapt if needed.
+You will always be able to make changes and adapt if needed.

 2. Find the right amount of detail

-The purpose of accounts are to accurately record transactions, which will allow you to generate accurate reports.
+The purpose of accounts is to accurately record transactions, which will allow you to generate accurate reports.
 Therefore, you’ll want to think through what information you are going to track.
 This will take some time, and you will most likely make changes down the road.
 Keep it detailed enough to give you the information you want without being so complicated that it’s impossible to use.